medcomdk/ehmi/docs/assets/documents/production-pilot/index.md

 EHMI Core is defined as
 - the primary message delivering from a sender system to a receiver system concerning
-    - End USer Applications (EUA)
+    - End User Applications (EUA)
     - Message Service Handlers (MSH)
     - eDelivery Access Points (AP)
+    - eDelivery SML and SMP
 - the secondary message delivering from a sender system to the national XDS Document Sharing platform with an index on NSP also concerning
-    - Sender's End USer Applications (EUA)
+    - Sender's End User Application (EUA)
     - Message Service Handlers (MSH)
     - eDelivery Access Points (AP)
+    - eDelivery SML and SMP

 EHMI Core is described further [here](../ecore/index.md)